auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 # The Global Password Prehash Protocol (G3P), Version 2

+(by Leon P Smith,  Auth Global)

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 # Introduction

 The Global Password Prehash Protocol (G3P) version 2 (G3Pb2) is a slow password